-Coronation Equity comment - Mar 19
+Coronation Equity comment - Dec 19

 An emphasis on active stock selection and will remain fully invested in domestic equities at all times.